engkon6/catode32/README.md

 Weather follows a **deterministic Markov chain** seeded from the pet's unique seed, so each pet has its own distinct long-term weather trajectory that is reproducible across saves.

-Possible states: **Clear → Cloudy → Overcast → Rain → Storm**, with **Windy** accessible from most states and **Snow** possible from Overcast during Fall and Winter only.
+Possible states: Clear, Cloudy, Overcast, Windy, Rain, Storm, and Snow (Fall/Winter only, transitioning from Overcast).
 Each state lasts between 30 and 300 in-game minutes before transitioning.

 Weather influences behavior in several ways: